juicedata/juicefs/docs/en/encrypt.md

 For the data uploaded to object storage services, JuiceFS client will always use HTTPS except for the following scenarios:

-- Uploading to AliCloud OSS using internal endpoint
+- Uploading to Alibaba Cloud OSS using internal endpoint
-- Uploading to UCloud UFile using internal endpoint
+- Uploading to UCloud US3 using internal endpoint

 ## Data Encryption At Rest